Reducing deaths of seabirds

 Protected species risk management plans

-- Trawl vessels greater than 28 metres in length
+- trawl vessels greater than 28 metres in length

-- Scampi trawl vessels less than 28 metres in length
+- scampi trawl vessels less than 28 metres in length

 The role of research

-Working with external organisations
+Work with other organisations

 Find out more